realmagicgreen/magicgreenastro/src/content/solutions/electric-cars-in-thailand.md

 ---
 title: Electric Cars in Thailand
 subtitle: "The Thai Government has a goal of getting 1.2M electric vehicles on the road by 2036."
-description: "The rising number of relectric vehicles could have a major role in our society said Amonrat Kaewpradap of the Electric Vehicle Association of Thailand."
+description: "The rising number of electric vehicles could have a major role in our society said Amonrat Kaewpradap of the Electric Vehicle Association of Thailand."
 category: solutions
 pubDate: 2018-09-05
 published: true